SpaceVim/SpaceVim/docs/sponsors.md

 These are the companies or individuals contributing a monthly amount to help sustain SpaceVim's development.
 See the [Bountysource campaign](https://www.bountysource.com/teams/spacevim) for more details.

+2017-2-23 | user from wechat contributed ¥40 to SpaceVim
+2017-2-14 | user from wechat contributed ¥100 to SpaceVim